pardot/email-layouts/CONTRIBUTING.md

 # Contributing Guide For pardot/email-layouts

-This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to {PROJECT}.
+This page lists the operational governance model of this project, as well as the recommendations and requirements for how to best contribute to pardot/email-layouts.
 We strive to obey these as best as possible.
 As always, thanks for contributing – we hope these guidelines make it easier and shed some light on our approach and processes.

 # Governance Model
 > Pick the most appropriate one